 How Do Water Softeners Work?

 Water softeners use a method known as “ion exchange” to remove calcium and magnesium—two minerals that create hard water.
 Hard water is a common problem that leads to scale buildup, dry skin, and inefficient water-using appliances.

 With a water softener, you can avoid scale and soap scum buildup.
 Plus, softeners will help your appliances run more efficiently.

 Which Water Treatment Should You Choose?

 Now that you know the difference between water softeners and water filters, you might be wondering which treatment is right for you.
 It’s difficult to examine a water softener vs. a water filter because they work in completely different ways.

-If you’re looking to transform your home’s tap water into the quality of bottled water, a water filter could be best for you.
+If you’re looking to transform your home’s tap water into quality bottled water, a water filter could be best for you.
 However, consider a water softener if you’re having trouble with hard water and need help removing minerals.

-In the end, you might be able to benefit from both a water softener and filter system.
+In the end, you might be able to benefit from both a water softener and a filter system.
 Bumble Bee Plumbing offers a wide range of water treatment services, including water softener maintenance in Phoenix, AZ.
 We can help you find the right water treatment solution for you.

-Upgrade Your Home’s Water With Bumble Bee Plumbing
+Upgrade Your Home’s Water with Bumble Bee Plumbing

 While there are many differences between a water softener vs. a water filter, both treatments have advantages.
-If you’re ready to improve your home’s water, Bumble Bee is here to help.
+If you’re ready to improve your home’s water, Bumble Bee Plumbing is here to help.
 We can help you better understand the difference between water softeners and water filters.
 Contact us today to schedule a water filter or water softener installation in Phoenix, AZ!